The Right to Information Act 2009 commenced on 1 July 2010. The Act replaces the Freedom of Information Act 1991.

 Please note, all applications must be signed by the applicant.

 All applications must be accompanied by the fee prescribed under section 16 of the Right to Information Act.
-The fee is 25 fee units which is $34.00 as at 1 June 2010.
+The fee is 25 fee units which is $38.25 as at 1 July 2016.
 The fee is indexed annually in accordance with the Fee Units Act 1997.
 You may apply for a waiver of the application fee if you are a Member of Parliament making the application as part of your official duties, you are impecunious, or if the information sought is intended to be used for a purpose that is of general public interest or benefit.
+If you would like to make this payment by credit card, please telephone 03 6324 3518 and quote the following reference: Project 104576, Account 15405.

 Please note, the application fee must be paid, or a decision to waive the fee must be made, prior to the University assessing your request for information.